rseward/photoshare/README.md

 A simple photo sharing web service which aims to be compatible with unsplash JS clients.

+This project was/is a collaboration between gemini-cli and myself.
+Gemini-cli and I have spent approximately 4 man-hours (my time) on the project so far.
+This has been a project I have wanted to implement for some time.
+I have a magic-mirror on my desk with plugins to pull images from unsplash.
+My goal is to alter that plugin to pull images from my photo collection instead of unsplash using this application.

 ## Running the application

     - `PHOTOSHARE_PHOTO_DIRS`: A comma-separated list of directories to scan for photos.